fpl/lovergine.com/posts/2025-12-05-foss-and-sec.md

 implies that the sustainability (and security) problem extends to the entire supply chain for both FOSS and commercial software.

-I already dealt with some of those topics in past posts (e.g., have a look [here](/foss-governance-and-sustainability-in-the-third-millennium.html)), not referring to security, but to the sustainability of the FOSS ecosystem of _independent-but-interdependent_ projects.
+I already dealt with some of those topics in past posts (e.g., have a look [here](/foss-governance-and-sustainability-in-the-third-millennium.html), or [here](/are-distributions-still-relevant.html)), not referring to security, but to the sustainability of the FOSS ecosystem of _independent-but-interdependent_ projects.
 This is a matter of responsability for both FOSS mantainers and companies, and not something that could be avoided